ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 b.
 The group member has obtained the latest keying material from the Group Manager, as a response to a Key Distribution Request (see {{ssec-updated-key-only}}) or to a Join Request when re-joining the group (see {{ssec-join-req-sending}}).
 In particular, V is different than V' specified by the 'num' parameter in the response.

 c.
-The group member has obtained the authentication credentials of other group members, through a Public Key Request-Response exchange with the Group Manager (see {{sec-pub-keys}}).
+The group member has obtained the authentication credentials of other group members, through an Authentication Credential Request-Response exchange with the Group Manager (see {{sec-pub-keys}}).
 In particular, V is different than V' specified by the 'num' parameter in the response.

 d.
 The group member has performed a Version Request-Response exchange with the Group Manager (see {{sec-version}}).
 In particular, V is different than V' specified by the 'num' parameter in the response.